Best Products UK

 Excellent

-The Echelon EX-5s is the screen-led bike that most reviewers rank a close second to the NordicTrack on class quality, but at £450 less.
-The 21.5-inch rotating HD touchscreen, 32 silent magnetic resistance levels, and Echelon's own subscription (£24.99/month) gives you live and on-demand classes plus follow-along scenic rides.
-Trusted Reviews rate the Echelon's class library second only to Peloton's — and Peloton doesn't sell this hardware in the UK.
+The Echelon EX-5s is the screen-led bike that most reviewers rank a close second to the NordicTrack on class quality, at a meaningfully lower price.
+The 21.5-inch rotating HD touchscreen, 32 silent magnetic resistance levels, and Echelon's own subscription gives you live and on-demand classes plus follow-along scenic rides.
+Trusted Reviews and other UK reviewers consistently rank the Echelon's class library second only to Peloton's — and Peloton doesn't sell this hardware in the UK.

 Why we love it